 - An official law school transcript that covers the entire period of attendance at the law school where you were previously enrolled;

-- A letter from the dean of that law school certifying that you are in good standing and eligible to return to study.
-This must cover the entire period of attendance and based on no less than completion of the first year.
+- A letter from the dean of your current law school certifying that you are in good standing and eligible to return to study.
+This must cover the entire period of attendance and based on no less than completion of the first year;

 - A class rank covering the entire period of attendance and based on no less than completion of the first year;

-- A copy of the front page of the CAS (Credential Assembly Service) report on file at your current institution, sent directly by your law school registrar.
-If your institution will not provide this, you will need to ensure your subscription with CAS is current so we can order a complete report.
+- A copy of the front page of the LSAC CAS (Credential Assembly Service) Report on file at your current institution, sent directly by your law school Registrar.
+If your institution will not provide this, you will need to ensure your subscription with the LSAC CAS service is current so we can order a complete report; and

-- Applications after March 1 must be downloaded from our website and sent via mail or e-mail at email@example.com.
+- A completed application form, downloaded from our website and sent via mail or e-mail to email@example.com.
 Once we receive your application, we can request information from LSAC.

 To assist prospective transfer students with their planning, the law school Admission Committee can make a conditional decision as early as January of the candidate’s first year of law study if he or she provides the requested information above and official law school transcript showing graded work at least through the first term.
 Most successful mid-year transfer applicants rank in the top third of their first year law school class.

 Criteria for admission with advanced standing are rigorous.
-In evaluating transfer applications, three factors are considered: whether the candidate met the initial admission criteria, the applicant's performance in law school and the reason the applicant wants to transfer.
-Primary among the criteria is the applicant’s performance in law school.
-Most successful transfer applicants rank in the top half of their first year law school class (the requirements are more rigorous for selected schools.)
+In evaluating transfer applications, three factors are considered: whether the candidate met the initial admission criteria, the applicant's performance in law school, and the reason the applicant wants to transfer.
+Primary among the criteria is the applicant’s performance.
+Most successful transfer applicants rank in the top half of their first year law school class (the requirements are more rigorous for selected schools).
 Please contact the Office of Admission for Admission for additional questions or concerns.